Stomach Bloat is Life-Threatening to Dogs

 He also emphasizes that a dog’s stomach should be sewn to the body wall during surgery to prevent stomach torsion from recurring.

 “Dog owners should definitely see a specialist or a general practitioner who handles this type of emergency frequently.
 Twenty years ago, the survival rate was 50-50.
 At that time, there was a different protocol for managing treatment,” explains Schulman.
-“Pet owners—or potential pet owners—who see ‘Marley & Me’ are going to walk out of the theatre with a misunderstanding.
+“Pet owners—or potential pet owners—who see ‘Marley & Me’ are going to walk out of the theater with a misunderstanding.
 You can successfully treat this condition; a dog’s age has nothing to do with it.”

 Possible Causes Leading to Stomach Bloat in Dogs